 A managed solution with prebuilt SAP integration offers great value for manufacturers who can’t justify the hassle of coordinating multiple vendors.
 When you engage a solution like this, you get “one throat to choke” for all things ecommerce.
 Rather than spending millions to build SAP integration from scratch, you leverage a prebuilt, real-time interface that’s configurable to your needs.

 In other words, the solution provider handles your web channel so you can focus on your business.
-For more info, check out Corevist Commerce.
+For more info, check out the Corevist Platform.

 Barrier 3: Unsure how to compete online